ywwes26/MCMC-Auxiliary/README.md

 [Matplotlib](https://matplotlib.org) for plots

 ## Heterogeneous truncated Gaussian
 Folder `hetero-trunc-gaussian` contains the source codes to replicate the simulation results in Section 5.1.
 Executing the file `TruncGaussian.jl` will output a jld2 file containing the samples, time per step and number of accepts for all MCMC algorithms.
 Parameters such as the target accept rate and step sizes can be changed manually inside this file.
-To make MSE vs time plots, see `plot-TruncGaussian.jl` for details.

 ## Robust linear regression
 Folder `robust-lin-reg` contains the source codes to replicate the simulation results in Section 5.2.
 Executing the file `RobustLinReg.jl` will output a jld2 file containing the samples, time per step and number of accepts for all MCMC algorithms.
 Parameters can be changed inside this file.
-To replicate the Figure 3 in the paper, see `plot-RobustLinReg.jl` for details.
+To replicate the Figure 3 in the paper, refer to `plot-RobustLinReg.jl` for details.

 ## Bayesian logistic regression on MNIST
 Folder `bayes-logistic-reg` contains the source codes to replicate the simulation results in Section 5.3.
 Each algorithm is implemented in separate files labeled by their respective names.
 For example, executing `TunaMH-SGLD.jl` will output a file containing the simulation results for TunaMH-SGLD.
 To reproduce Figure 5 in the paper, see `plot-mnist.jl` for details.